 There are four points of primary significance in a planet's orbit: the planet's perihelion (the location in a planet's orbit when it is closest to the Sun); its aphelion (the location in a planet's orbit when it is furthest from the Sun); a planet's ascending node (also called the north node - the location in a planet's orbit when it crosses from south to north of Earth's ecliptic plane); and a planet's descending node (also called the south node - the location in a planet's orbit when it crosses from north to south of Earth's ecliptic plane).
 These four points compose a planet's "orbital cross."

 Its aphelion star alignments, when furthest from sun, provides additional perspective to the nature of a planet's influence.
 Although the planet is at its most withdrawn point, its aphelion is still quite significant, here regrouping, in a sense, before its begins its journey back toward its perihelion.
-The aphelion star alignments provide clarity and perspective about a planet's influence—sort of the intent behind or motivating its presence.
+The aphelion star alignments provide clarity and perspective about a planet's influence, sort of the intent behind or motivating its presence.

 A planet may be north or south of the ecliptic at its perihelion (and aphelion).
 When a planet's perihelion occurs north of the ecliptic, this may suggest that the area of its primary influence is working more in a conscious, externalized or overt way in our lives.
 When the perihelion occurs south of the ecliptic, this suggests that the area of its primary influence is working more at a transcendent, subconscious or internalize way in our lives, or within the underlying energetics of our lives.

-Exploring the stellar alignments of a planet's orbital parameters (the four points of a planet's orbital cross) can lend tremendous insight into the astrological nature of a planet—how a planet is working within our consciousness and interacting in our lives.
+Exploring the stellar alignments of a planet's orbital parameters (the four points of a planet's orbital cross) can lend tremendous insight into the astrological nature of a planet&mdashhow a planet is working within our consciousness and interacting in our lives.

 The eccentricity of a planet's orbit is how elliptical or circular a planet's orbit is.
 The Centaurs, for example, generally have very eccentric orbits, thus reaching or bridging between the orbits of other planets.
 As an example, the Centaur Chiron's orbit extends from the orbit of Saturn to that of Uranus.
 The Centaur Pholus' orbit extends from the orbit of Saturn to that of Orcus.
 The Centaur Asbolus links the orbits of Jupiter and Uranus.
-The orbit of Quaoar for example is rather circular and is inclined only slightly—thus having a more balanced and gentle character.
+The orbit of Quaoar for example is rather circular and is inclined only slightly, and thus having a more balanced and gentle character.

-The orbital plane crossings of two planets are also of significance.
-The is the (nodal) axis created by the intersection of two planets' orbital planes (their ecliptics).
-Thus there are nodes that lie at unique points in the heavens.
-Unlike a planet's nodes in the ecliptic, which occur where a planet's orbital plane intersects Earth's orbital plane, the node between two planets can lie north or south of the ecliptic, thus lying in non-zodikal constellations and conjoining unique stars.
+The orbital plane crossings of two (or more) planets are also of significance.
+The intersection of two planets' orbital planes create a nodal axis, an axis of energy exchange.
+The nodes of this axis can lie anywhere in the heavens.
+Unlike a planet's nodes in the ecliptic, which occur where a planet's orbital plane intersects Earth's orbital plane, the nodes between two planets can lie north or south of the ecliptic, thus lying in non-zodikal constellations and conjoining unique stars.

-Copyright ©2008-2009 Nick Anthony Fiorenza, All Rights Reserved
+©2008-2017 Nick Anthony Fiorenza, All Rights Reserved